 Letters of Permission (Canadian Universities)

-After you have started your studies in the Faculty of Arts & Science, you may be eligible for transfer credit for courses you complete at other universities.
-There are four pathways by which you might be eligible for transfer credit as an Arts & Science student:
+After you have started your studies in the Faculty of Arts & Science, you may be eligible for transfer credit for courses you complete at other accredited degree granting universities.
+The Letter of Permission (LoP) is one of the pathways by which you might be eligible for transfer credit as an Arts & Science student

 Some Canadian universities may require you to obtain a Visiting Student Permission as part of their course registration process.
 Check the requirements and deadlines carefully for the university that you want to attend.